wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    Window tabs (such as "test cases") makes it easier to use the mouse among <strong>sections</strong> which are listed alphabetically within the left navigation pane but can be arranged to a lifecycle sequnece such as:

-   1. Requirements
-   1. Configurations
-   1. TestPlanning
-   1. TestCasesDesign

-   1. TestCases
-   1. Modules
-   1. Execution
-   1. Issues
+   1. Requirements (yellow) to specify requirements for your TestCases and to assign risk coverage for prioritizing test effort.
+   1. Configurations structure your test configuration parameters at one specific point in your repository.
+   1. TestPlanning to plan software quality assurance (QA) activities across the application lifecycle.
+   1. TestCasesDesign (red) to put test cases into a logical structure by creating a TestSheet to show all possible combinations of TestCases required to ensure full test coverage.
+   1. TestCases (blue) to create TestCases, which are made up of a series of TestSteps.
+   1. Modules (orange) to create modules for use in TestCases.
+Modules contain technical information used to steer test objects.
+   1. Execution (green) to see the logs and results of standard or exploratory test runs which can be sped up with distributed execution.
+   1. Issues to manage undesired behavior of the system under test.
+Create new issues that come up during test execution, or link existing issues to a TestCase log.

    1. BI-Testing
-   1. Reporting
+   1. Reporting (Addin) to create reports to document the status of your project.
+   1. Test Data Management (not shown) to manage, use, and reuse your test data.
    <br /><br />

    A <strong>subset</strong> is a file containing Tosca artifacts which can be shared with other projects using import and export.
 These have file extension ".tce", such as: